 Schools and universities should be safe havens where students and educators can work toward a better future.
 Instead, in countries affected by armed conflict, insecurity, and weak systems of human rights protections or political pluralism, education is often targeted for attack.
 Types of attacks include killing, disappearance, abduction, imprisonment, torture, and maiming of students and educational personnel, as well as bombing, and burning of educational buildings and destruction of educational materials.
-Attacks also include sexual violence and recruitment by parties to the conflict at school and on the way to school.
+Attacks also include sexual violence at, or on the way to, school or university and recruitment by parties to the conflict at school and on the way to school.
 In addition, schools and universities have been used for military purposes, such as bases and barracks, weapons stores, and detention centers, by state armed forces and armed non-state groups.
+Attacks on education occur at all levels of the education system, from pre-school to higher education.

 Attacks on students, educators, and education institutions can have devastating impacts on access to education and education systems and on a society’s overall development in the long-term.
-The impact of military use of schools can also be severely damaging, as schools are taken over completely by armed parties and closed for education, or students are forced to share their schools with armed soldiers.
+Existing information suggests that attacks on education disproportionately affect girls and women.
+The impact of military use of schools and universities can also be severely damaging, as these institutions may be taken over completely by armed parties and closed for education, or students may be forced to share their schools with armed soldiers.
+Military use of schools and universities also increase the likelihood of other forms of attacks on education, including attacks on the educational institution by opposing forces, child recruitment, or sexual violence.

 The Global Coalition to Protect Education from Attack (GCPEA) was established in 2010 by organizations from the fields of education in emergencies and conflict-affected fragile states, higher education, protection, international human rights, and international humanitarian law who were concerned about on-going attacks on educational institutions, their students, and staff in countries affected by conflict and insecurity.

-GCPEA is governed by a steering committee made up of the following international organizations: CARA (Council for At-Risk Academics), Human Rights Watch (HRW), Institute of International Education/ IIE Scholar Rescue Fund, Protect Education in Insecurity and Conflict (PEIC), Save the Children, UNICEF, UNESCO, and UNHCR.
+GCPEA is governed by a steering committee made up of the following international organizations: CARA (Council for At-Risk Academics), Human Rights Watch (HRW), Institute of International Education/ IIE Scholar Rescue Fund, Education Above All Foundation through its program Protect Education in Insecurity and Conflict (PEIC), Save the Children, Scholars at Risk Network, UNICEF, UNESCO, and UNHCR.

 GCPEA Vision: A world where all people can teach and learn in safety and free from fear.